cocos-creator/docs-3d-deprecated/en/editor/publish/publish-native.md

 ## Build Options

-For some common build options of platforms, please refer to the [General Build Options](build-options.md) documentation for details.
+For some general build options of platforms, please refer to the [General Build Options](build-options.md) documentation for details.

 ![native platform](publish-native/native_platform.jpg)

-The following are specific build options for individual platforms and considerations for common build options.
+The following are specific build options for individual platforms and considerations for general build options.

 ### MD5 Cache